jessezach/RobotEyes/README.md

 You can move selected images in a testcase by selecting images and clicking on "Baseline Images" button.</br>
 You can also move all images of test cases by selecting the test cases you want to baseline and clicking on "Baseline Images" button.</br>

+Note: You need to have gevent library installed in the machine to be able to use eyes server.</br>

 ## Pabot users
 Visual tests can be executed in parallel using pabot.
 However there may be issues with the auto-generated report after the tests have finished.
 A workaround can be to generate the report using `reportgen --baseline=<baseline images folder> --results=<results folder>` to ensure it has no discrepancies.